ugochimbo/resa-lodsafe/README.md

  - http://localhost:5555

 ### ReSA Update/Upgrade Notification.
- Though ReSA-LodSaFE extends ReSA, the following updates/upgrades were made on ReSA:
+  The following core upgrades were made on ReSA:
  - Express upgraded from 3.x to 4.x
  - Socket.io (client/server) upgraded from 0.9.11 to ~1.2.0
  - nTwitter module (deprecated) replaced with 'twitter-1.1' module.